Extension Use Cases

 }

 Keep in mind that there may be references to the unpublished page.
-While they will be resolved by Antora, the target of the reference will not be available, which would result in a 404 response from the web server.
+While they will be resolved by Antora, the target of the reference will not be available, which will result in a 404 response from the web server.

 or convertDocuments